Quiet Journal Time: Filling a Page with Geometric Patterns

 watercolour botanical illustration in procreate green ash leaf

-See a timelapse of the illustration here:
+See a time-lapse of the illustration here (also included in the tutorial pack):

 Ready to Get Started?